logseq/docs/db-version.md

 To create your first new tag:
 * Press `cmd-k` and then type `#NAME` where NAME is new tag name.
-* A dialog pops up that lets you create and/or add properties to the new tag.
+* A dialog pops up that lets you create and/or add tag properties to the new tag.
+These tag properties are inherited by every node that uses the new tag.

-For example, say we created a new tag `Person` and added `lastName` and `birthday` properties to it.
-Now when `#Person` is added to a block or page, those two properties automatically display and are associated to it.
-A useful thing about new tags is that when its properties change those changes are immediately made to all tagged blocks and pages.
+For example, say we created a new tag `Person` and added `lastName` and `birthday` tag properties to it.
+Now when `#Person` is added to a block or page, those two properties automatically display and are editable for them.
+A powerful thing about new tags is that when its tag properties change those changes immediately show up on all tagged nodes.

 A new tag can have properties on its own page.
 By default the `Description` property is available for adding a description to a new tag.